 Applicant Decision Notification

 School of Social Work faculty review all completed applications and makes admission decisions.
 When a decision has been made, you will receive an email notification to check your account to view the decision.
-Most applicants will be notified of decisions by mid-April.
+Applicants will be notified of decisions no later than mid-April.